newatoms/guides/new-projects/readme.md

+> Goal of this guide: teaching team members how to make a new project

 # How to make a new project

 So you have an amazing idea that would benefit the client, or New Atoms to the moon and back?
 Great.
 Let's make a new [project](../glossary/project.md).